Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Getting Many Candidates Is Good, Getting Good Candidates Is Better

-Every ATS I looked at comes with job board integrations and syndication options to broadcast your open positions to a large audience.
+Every ATS we looked at comes with job board integrations and syndication options to broadcast your open positions to a large audience.
 We excluded any ATS that made this task cumbersome in any way.

 Still, each one offers a different set of tools to help companies get the most promising candidates to start the application process.
 In research and interviews, we investigated: